HVAC PPC Guide: How To Get Leads and Boost ROI

 One way SEO and PPC landing pages overlap is their shared need for speed and positive user signals.
 A slow landing page will cause immediate dropouts, allowing your competitors to steal your would-be customers from under your nose.

-Similarly, poor user experiences, especially in the case of landing pages ill-designed for the mobile smartphone user (which is the majority), will plummet your conversion rates.
+Similarly, poor user experiences, especially on landing pages that are poorly designed for mobile smartphone users (the majority), will plummet your conversion rates.

 Here is how you can optimize for speed and user experience, especially on mobile devices: